Logo Futurismo

 At the many beaches of the Azores islands, you can see a large diversity of marine wildlife.
 If you take your snorkel and mask with you, you might see plenty of colorful fish.
 And if you are lucky, octopuses, turtles, rays, and much more!
 Farther away from the coast, our seas are rich in whales and dolphins that you can spot with binoculars or more efficiently on a whale and dolphin watching tour.

 On the cliffs, look out for seabirds like our beloved Cory’s shearwaters.
-On the shore, mainly during the springtime, be careful with the Portuguese man-o-war.
+On the shore, mainly during the springtime, be careful with the Portuguese man-of-war.
 It looks like a blue bottle or plastic bag with long tentacles.
-Those are very painful if you step on, even when the ‘caravela’ is dead.
+Those are very painful if you step on them, even when the ‘caravela’ is dead.

 What to Do at Praia da Viola